Reviving abandoned farmland in Boso Peninsula, near Tokyo, Japan

 Communication:

-Join our loving family in Gifu, Japan
+Join our family and discover the local culture in Okinawa, Japan